geoserver/geoserver/doc/en/user/source/styling/sld-working.rst

 Once a style has been associated with a layer, the resulting rendering of the layer data can be viewed by using the :ref:`layerpreview`.
 The most convenient output format to use is the built-in OpenLayers viewer.
-Styles can be modified while the view is open, and take effect as soon as the map view is moved or zoomed.
+Styles can be modified while the view is open, and their effect is visible as soon as the map view is panned or zoomed.
-Alternate styles can be viewed by setting them as the value of the ``styles`` parameter.
+Alternate styles can be viewed by specifying them in the ``styles`` WMS request parameter.

 To view the effect of compositing multiple styled layers, several approaches are available:

 * Create a **layer group** for the desired layers using the :ref:`webadmin_layergroups` page, and preview it.
   Non-default styles can be specified for layers if required.
-* Submit a WMS :ref:`wms_getmap` GET request specifying the ``layers`` parameter, and the ``styles`` parameter if non-default styles are required.
+* Submit a WMS :ref:`wms_getmap` GET request specifying multiple layers in the ``layers`` parameter, and the corresponding styles in the ``styles`` parameter (if non-default styles are required).
 * Submit a WMS ``GetMap`` POST request containing a :ref:`sld_reference_sld` element specifying server layers, optional layers of inline data, and either named catalog styles or user-defined styling for each layer.